intel/rohd-hcl/doc/components/fixed_point.md

 A `FixedPointValue` represents a signed or unsigned fixed-point value following the Q notation (Qm.n format) as introduced by [Texas Instruments](https://www.ti.com/lit/ug/spru565b/spru565b.pdf).
 It comprises an optional sign, integer part and/or a fractional part. `FixedPointValue`s can be constructed from individual fields or from a Dart `double`, converted to Dart `double`, can be compared and can be operated on (+, -, *, /).

-## FixedPointValue
+## FixedPoint

 The `FixedPoint` type is an extension of `Logic` with additional attributes (signed or unsigned, integer width and fraction width).
 This type is provided to simplify the design of fixed-point arithmetic blocks.

 ## FixedToFloat